mickfixesjunk/mame-monitoring-tools/README.md

 - Step 4.
 Select the main Mame debug window and press F5 to start runing the emulation
 - Step 5.
 When you have reached the point where you want to HyperTrace, press CTRL+SHIFT+D

-THIS IS VERY CPUY INTENSIVE - a 500 MB rolling log file will be created
+THIS IS VERY CPU INTENSIVE - a 500 MB rolling log file will be created

 At this point MMT will start creating the HYperTrace, and a lot of logging will occur